A physicist discovers the edge of madness & the courage to love.

 "It's probably a sign of his mental decay," Mr. Handsome added.
-"Once the tipping point is reached a person's mental health can deteriorate rapidly."
+"Once the tipping point is reached, a person's mental health can spiral out of control."

 I really didn't want to dwell on Will's mental state.
 To tell the truth, I was starting to regret the decision to come.
 "So where's the computer?"
 I asked.

 Ritter nodded and pointed down the hall.
 "This way," he said.

 I shuffled through Will's 1950's bungalow to a converted office at the end of the hall.
 Ritter flipped on the light and the immensity of Will's illness became clear.
 The back wall was covered with silvery two-inch tubes that ran from floor to ceiling.
 Interlaced behind and between each one were thousands of feet of intertwined cables and multi-colored wires.
 I'd worked with Will on dozens of projects and never seen anything like it.
 In front of this abstruse wall, a basketball-sized ebony sphere dangled high above a three-foot square of polished steel bolted to the floor.